Skip to content

 AI Onboarding Coordinator

-I run the onboarding flow your CS team designed, so their hours go to the kickoff calls and the strategic accounts — not to chasing scheduling and tracking milestones.
+I run the ramp-up flow your CS team designed, so their hours go to the kickoff calls and the strategic accounts — not to chasing scheduling and tracking milestones.

 ELRA-01, in her own words